codingnige/docs/Read App/roadmap.md

 2. Lounge Phase A will be delivered in 10 days when work starts.

-3. The list of lounges.
+i.
+The list of lounges.
 Joined/Find More (All)

-4. The details page of a lounge
+ii.
+The details page of a lounge

-5. The styles for collage in the middle of the lounge details page ( Image part of the collage.
+iii.
+The styles for collage in the middle of the lounge details page ( Image part of the collage.
 The rest will be non-functional.)

-6. The list of plans on the details page of a lounge
+iv.
+The list of plans on the details page of a lounge

-7. Joining a public lounge (Join-button)
+v.
+Joining a public lounge (Join-button)

-8. Enhance existing Reader Capability for News, Blogs and  Comedy
+3. Enhance existing Reader Capability for News, Blogs and  Comedy

 ## To be Agreed